Huibrecht van den Eynde: Life and Family

 Van den Eynde was born into the van den Eynde family of Antwerp, which produced a number of artists and merchants.
 The family became one of the most prominent families of sculptors in Antwerp in the late 17th century.
 The van Eynde workshop, together with the workshops of the Quellinus, Verbrugghen, Willemssens and Scheemaeckers families controlled the sculpture market in 17th century Antwerp.
 The extensive collaboration between these workshops may have been the most important factor to account for the intricate "unity of style and approaches that have made disentangling of hands particularly difficult for art historians."
 Hubert van den Eynde was the family's first notable sculptor.

 He trained with an unknown master.
 He was registered as a master of the Antwerp Guild of Saint Luke in September 1620.
 He became in May 1622 a member of the Sodality of the Unmarried Men of Age ('Sodaliteit van de bejaerde jongmans'), a fraternity for bachelors established by the Jesuit order.
 He was also a member of the guild of masons of Antwerp.
 He taught his cousin Sebastiaen van den Eynde, his nephew Sebastiaen de Neve and his son Norbertus.
-Other pupils included Pauwels Creuls (between 18 September 1631 and 18 September 1632), Peeter Jansen (between 18 September 1636 and 18 September 1637), Peeter Creun et Jacques Jehan.
+Other pupils included Pauwels Creuls (between 18 September 1631 and 18 September 1632), Peeter Jansen (between 18 September 1636 and 18 September 1637), Peeter Creun and Jacques Jehan.

 Van den Eynde married twice.
 He was first married to Elizabeth Schorkens.
 His first wife died in September 1623 or 1624.
 He later married a second time, to Elizabeth van Breen, with whom he had one son, Norbertus (or Norbert).
 In a testament of van den Eynden and his second wife dated 24 February 1656 the sole heir is Norbertus making it unlikely that Sebastiaen van den Eynde was his son as sometimes has been presumed.

 Van den Eynde was included by van Dyck as one of the hundred artists represented in his Iconography, a collection of portraits of eminent contemporaries created under van Dyck's supervision after van Dyck's designs.
 Van den Eynde is one of only three sculptors to appear in this collection.
 The others were Hans van Mildert and Andries de Nole.
 This shows he was held in high esteem in his time.